Tihinya/CloudGate-CI-CD/README.md

 - `PUT /api/movies/:id`
 - `DELETE /api/movies/:id`

 ### Billing API <a name="billing-api"></a>

-The `Billing` API processes messages received through RabbitMQ.
-It parses JSON messages and creates entries in the `orders` database.
-Endpoints include:
+The Billing API processes messages received from RabbitMQ.
+It parses JSON messages and creates entries in the orders database.
+The relevant endpoint is the RabbitMQ queue: billing_queue.

-- RabbitMQ Queue: `billing_queue`

-## 4. k3s <a name="4-k3s"></a>
+## 4. EKS <a name="eks"></a>

-The project uses k3s to set up all microservices:
+The project uses EKS to set up all microservices:

 - `api-gateway-app`: API Gateway.
 - `inventory-app`: `Inventory` API.